conix-center/posefusion/README.md

 ## How does the system work?
 **Pose data collection**

 ![Pose data collection](/images/DataCollectDiagram.png)

 **Calibration procedure**

 ![Calibration procedure](/images/CalibrationDiagram.png)

+## TODO List
+- [ ] Use RANSAC to find R, t, scale, y_offset between different stereo cameras
+- [ ] Median filtering on 3D reconstructed bodies
+- [ ] Use reprojection error to find correct body if different number of bodies seen between two cameras in a stereo pair
+- [ ] Use fisheye cameras, first dewarp, then find instrinc matrix.
+The rest should be the same
+- [ ] Better tracker
+- [ ] Create configuration file for MQTT Server, Client IDs and topics

 ## Previous system
 **Camera Calibration:**